-All regularly scheduled exams will be multiple choice, closed book/closed note exams administered inperson on the UF Campus.
+All regularly scheduled exams will be multiple choice administered in-person on the UF Campus.
 Specific locations will be announced one week before each exam.
 Only students in fully online sections (see below) may take online exams in Canvas using the Honor Lock proctoring service.
 If you are not in a fully online section, do not ask if you can take the exam online because UF's strict policy is that you cannot.
 All exams will be taken synchronously (i.e., at the same time) to maintain academic integrity.
 The date and time of each exam is listed below.
 If you begin an exam more than 15 minutes late, your score will be invalidated.

-Again, all times are based on Gainesville time; adjust accordingly if you are not taking the course from this time zone.
+All times are based on Gainesville time; adjust accordingly if you are not taking the course from this time zone.
 I cannot change the exam time simply because you are in a time zone that makes the exam times inconvenient.
 As I said, all exams must be taken synchronously.